Today’s Fraudulent Threats In The Ecommerce Sector

 This does seem like quite a load to take on, but there are simple implementations one can follow if you’re thinking about entering the eCommerce space or if you’re quite established and looking to business model to the next stage.

-Data quality; this is the first and foremost element any organisation big or small should have in their systems to minimise threat and improve overall customer communication and revenue.
+Data quality; is the first and foremost element any organisation big or small should have in their systems to minimise threats and improve overall customer communication and revenue.
 To be more precise it’s contact data verification that will ensure this; phone numbers and emails being live, callable and contactable.

-Address verification is another vital component completing the contact data series of recommendation, ensuring that only verified addresses that are standardised to any country format will reduce the risk of made up addresses entering your system.
-Composing such address lookup & verification tools will guarantee that all address is deliverable which helps greatly towards offering faster and reliable logistics from any online store.
+Address validation in real-time is another vital component in completing the contact data series of recommendations, ensuring that only verified and accurate addresses are standardised to all countries and territories will reduce the risk of made-up addresses entering your system.
+Composing such address lookup & address correction tools will guarantee that all customer address data entered at the point of capture are deliverable which helps greatly towards offering faster and more reliable logistics from any online store.

-Another factor to consider is that address verification tools can compare numeric parts of a billing address stored on a credit card and the credit card company.
-This functionality alone can greatly minimise any unauthorised purchases on your websites check which reduced any chance of unwanted chargebacks.
+Another factor to consider is that address checker tools can compare numeric parts of a billing address stored on a credit card and the credit card company.
+This functionality alone can greatly minimise any unauthorised purchases on your website’s checkout which reduced any chance of unwanted chargebacks.

-The second recommendation is the considering of identity and KYC screening protocols, which for retailers, often sit during the signup or onboarding process or when a customer wants to act.
-This often relates to businesses that have higher risk transactions or have to adhere to compliance measures.
+The second recommendation is the consideration of identity verification and KYC checks, which retailers often miss during the signup or onboarding process, or when a customer wants to act.
+This often relates to businesses that have higher-risk transactions or have to adhere to compliance measures.
 An example would be alcohol and knife e-tailers that have to verify the age of their online customer before proceeding, someone purchasing a new car online and having it delivered, so needing to verify all aspects including contact and payment info are real and not unauthorised and financial services offering overseas money transfers.